Kevin-Arias/Language-CheatSheet/README.md

 `Hello World`
 `Hello Again`

-We do not need to specify a type when declaring variables so a variable can contain anything including ints, doubles, strings, booleans, and etc. No need to end lines with **;** just write code normally:
+We do not need to specify a type when declaring variables so a variable can contain anything including ints, floats, strings, booleans, and etc. No need to end lines with **;** just write code normally:
 ```python
 s = "Hello Again"
 num = 12
 answer = True
 ```
-Types can include: bool, int, long, float, str, tuple, list, dict
+Types can include: **bool, int, long, float, str, tuple, list, dict**

 **Strings**: Let us look at Strings in particular and see some useful functions we can use on strings:
 - `len` : allows us to find length of string